manuGil/Citizen-Voice/docs/user/creating_surveys.md

          - Public URL: Optionally, set a public URL for the survey.
          - Designer: Selec the user this survey belongs to
       <br> <br>
-   4. Once all the information is entered, click the Save button to create the survey.
+   4. Once all the information is entered, click the `Save` button to create the survey.

 ### 3. Verify Survey Creation

-1. After saving, your survey will be listed in the "Surveys" section of the dashboard.
+1. After saving, your survey will be listed in the "Surveys" section.

 2. You can verify the creation by checking the surveys list, where your new survey should appear.